What do ultraproducts remember about the original structures?: Introduction

 We will then be able to establish our main result: \begin{theorem} If $\{\mathfrak{M}_i\}_{i\in\mathbb{N}}$ is a sequence of structures, $\mathcal{U}$ is an ultrafilter, and $\sigma$ is a sentence in $\mathrm{L}_{\omega_1,\omega}$ then $\mathfrak{M}^{\mathcal{U}}\vDash\sigma$ if and only if, for every bound $A\in\mathbb{S}^\forall_\sigma$ there is a bound $E\in\mathbb{S}^\exists_\sigma$ such that

 \end{theorem}

+Keisler has already described a non-constructive method for relating the interpretation of an $L_{\omega_1,\omega}$ (as well as some sentences with infinitely many quantifiers) in an ultraproduct to the interpretation of related first-order sentences in the original models \cite{MR0202602}.

-The construction of our bounded semantics is based heavily on Kohlenbach's monotone functional interpretation \cite{MR1428007}.
+To obtain the constructive interpretation here, our bounded semantics is based heavily on Kohlenbach's monotone functional interpretation \cite{MR1428007}.
 Similar interpretations have been given in the context of nonstandard analysis by Nelson \cite{MR938372} and by van den Berg, Briseid, and Safarik \cite{MR2964881}.
 (See also \cite{MR3325571}, which gives an interpretation based on the bounded, rather than monotone, functional interpretation.)
 Most recent work applying these techniques has focused on questions about the logical strength of various principles in nonstandard settings, as in \cite{MR3647839,MR3682854,MR3599342}.